csuermann/node-red-contrib-virtual-smart-home/readme.md

 ### Version 3.x.x - BREAKING CHANGE

 With the release of version 3.0.0 all earlier versions will be deprecated and might no longer work as expected.
 Please update to the latest version of VSH!
+The new version of VSH also requires Node-RED >= 2.0.0!
+But please do yourself a favour and upgrade to Node-RED v3 while you're at it!

 ### What's new in version 3?